rotub/rotub.github.io/_posts/2015-07-31-drawing-week-two.md

 ---
-published: false
+published: true
+layout: post
 ---

 ####The hardest part about drawing

-The hardest part isn't the drawing.
-It's finding time to draw & still being motivated once I do.
+The hardest part about learning to draw isn't the drawing.
+It's finding time to draw and then still being motivated once I do.

 My daily commute adds up to 3 hours of train travel per day.
 I thought I would get that time to practice, but I've realised the train isn't an ideal environment for drawing; with its interruptions, bumping, and shaking carriages.
 And half the time I don't have a seat.